Beef Stew with Onion Soup Mix

 This recipes uses THREE special ingredients to add a lot of flavor without much work.

-- A packet of onion soup mix adds lots of savory flavor.
+- A packet of onion soup mix.
 I used a store brand, or you can use Lipton onion soup mix.
+You can make French Onion Soup Potatoes with the other packet from the box—they are a favorite at our house!

-- A can of cream of mushroom soup creates a slightly creamy, umami-rich sauce for the beef.
+- A can of cream of mushroom soup creates a lightly creamy, umami-rich sauce for the beef.

 - A cup of ginger ale adds acid that balances out the richness of the beef nicely.
 I promise that it does not make the sauce sweet!